iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut, Introduction.md

 Then a solution to the minimum costs flow in the transformed graph is equivalent to the solution for the maximum flow problem.

-#### **Application: Feasibility Search for Network Flow Problem**
+#### **Application | Feasibility Search for Min Cost Flow Problem**

 Given a network flow problem with mass balance in standard form.
-Let sum of $b_i$ equals to zero.
-We look for a feasibility solution of the network using Maxflow Mincut.
+Let the sum of $b_i$ equals to zero (Else it's already infeasible).
+We look for a feasible solution of the network modeling it as a Maxflow Mincut.
 Modify the graph using the following transformation:

 - $b_i < 0$ then $i$ is a surplus node, else $b_i > 0$, which will be a deficit node. $b_i = 0$ is a circulation nodes and we ignore it for now.
-- Then by creating a new node $s$ that connects to all $i$ such that it's a surplus node with $(s, i)$ with arc capacity $b_i$
+- Then by creating a new node $s$ that connects to all $i$ such that it's a deficit node, i.e $b_i > 0$, with $(s, i)$ with arc capacity $b_i$
-- Create a node $t$ where all nodes $i$ with deficit has arc $(i, t)$ created with capacity $b_i$.
+- Create a node $t$ where all nodes $i$ with surplus has arc $(i, t)$ created with capacity $b_i < 0$.
+- Ignoring all the capacities on the node, we now have a maximum flow problem to solve.
+	- If, it's possible to send flow from $s$ to $t$ such that the flow amount equals to the sum of all the surplus/deficit, then, all flows on the arcs of the original graph now forms a feasible flow.
+(Note that, this flow is definitely a maximum flow when it exists).
+	- Else, there is no feasible solution to the original problem.

 Then a maximum flow on the new graph that balance all the nodes with deficit meaning that the s-t cut is $S = {s}$, then a feasible solution will be identified, after ignoring the modifications made to the original graph, assuming that the mass balance constraints for all vertices sums up to one.

 **References:**

-Chapter 6 of the networkflow theory and algorithm textbook.
+Chapter 6 of the network flow theory and algorithm textbook by Ahuja.

 ----
 ### **The Residual Graph Without Lower bound**